Bucanero06/SpaceX_Job_Analysis/ReadMe.md

 ```

 This command will read the `pyproject.toml` file to identify the dependencies and their versions, and then install them.
 The `poetry.lock` file ensures that the exact same versions of the dependencies are installed if the project is set up in a different environment.

+## Dependencies

+This project uses the following Python libraries:

+- `nltk`: For natural language processing tasks such as tokenization and stop word removal.
+- `numpy` and `pandas`: For data manipulation and analysis.
+- `sklearn`: For machine learning tasks such as vectorization and clustering.
+- `matplotlib` and `plotly`: For data visualization.
+- `selenium`: For web scraping (SpaceX's webside uses dynamic content that cannot be scraped with `requests`
+  or `urllib`)

+## Future Work

+Future improvements to this project could include the addition of more advanced natural language processing techniques,
+such as sentiment analysis or named entity recognition, to provide more detailed insights into the job listings and
+resume.
+Additionally, the project could be extended to analyze job listings from other companies or industries.